-Secondary adrenal insufficiency occurs when you have another condition that causes the adrenal gland to fail to produce enough hormones.
+This occurs when another condition causes the adrenal glands to stop producing hormones.
 For example, a problem with your pituitary gland can cause secondary Addison’s disease.
 Or, you may develop Addison’s disease if you suddenly stop taking a corticosteroid medicine (such as prednisone).
-Corticosteroids are sometimes prescribed for treatment of conditions such as asthma, allergies, arthritis, cancer, and immune system problems.
+Corticosteroids are sometimes prescribed to treat conditions such as asthma, allergies, arthritis, cancer, and immune system problems.

 DIAGNOSIS & TESTS

 Your healthcare provider will ask you about your medical history and your symptoms.
-They may also perform laboratory tests to determine whether you have Addison’s disease:
+He or she may also perform laboratory tests to determine whether you have Addison’s disease.
+Those lab tests include:

-Treating Addison’s disease usually involves taking prescription corticosteroids to replace the hormones your body is not making.
-If your body is not making enough cortisol, your healthcare provider may prescribe hydrocortisone, prednisone, or cortisone acetate.
-If your body is not making enough aldosterone, your healthcare provider may prescribe fludrocortisone.
+Treating Addison’s disease usually involves taking prescription hormones.
+This can include hydrocortisone, prednisone, or cortisone acetate.
+If your body is not making enough of the hormone aldosterone, your healthcare provider may prescribe fludrocortisone.
 These medicines are taken every day by mouth (in pill form).

 If you are experiencing an Addisonian crisis, you need immediate medical care.
 The treatment typically consists of intravenous (IV) injections of hydrocortisone, saline (salt water), and dextrose (sugar).
 These injections help restore blood pressure, blood sugar, and potassium levels to normal.

-- Carry a medical alert card and bracelet at all times so that emergency medical workers know what kind of care you need.
+- Carry a medical alert card and bracelet at all times.
+This gives emergency medical workers information about your condition.

-- Keep extra medicine with you in case you forget to take your pills.
-Ask your healthcare provider about a prescription for an injectable form of corticosteroids for use in emergency situations.
+- Keep extra medicine with you in case you forget to take your medicine.
+Ask your healthcare provider for an injectable form of corticosteroids for use in an emergency.

-- Keep in touch with your family healthcare provider.
-Let them know if your symptoms change or if your medicines stop working the way they used to.
+- Tell your healthcare provider if your symptoms change or if your medicines stop working the way they used to.

 FOR MORE INFORMATION